Paradise lost: The systemic oppression no one is talking about

 I pause, wondering if this is a swamp I want to wade into before my first cup of coffee.

 “Well, the problem is both parties are terrible,” I explain diplomatically.
-“Neither one give us candidates who do anything for us.”
+“Neither one gives us candidates who do anything for us.”

 The woman behind the counter spins around, wide-eyed, as if I’m brandishing a gun.